Asimms73/FarmStackBlog/README.txt

 This is both the frontend and backend of my application.
-Currently working on setting up with MongoDB Atlas
+Currently working on uploading everything correctly and connecting it to a mongoDB atlas cluster